The Official Web Site of the State of South Carolina

 Mention these programs in your interviews with prospective employers to show you're an asset and increase your odds in becoming self-sufficient and earning a steady income.

-WOTC for Jobseekers
+WOTC Brochure for Jobseekers and Employers